Frequently Asked Questions

 In order to provide the best quality output possible we have attempted to answer your frequently asked questions.
 If you have additional questions please feel free to contact us.

 All files should be converted to a PDF with embedded fonts.
 Other acceptable file formats are JPG and TIFF.
 Most programs including MS Word and MS Publisher allow files to be "saved as" a PDF.
+Customers can upload files on the website, email or bring in files on a flash drive.
+Large file can be sent using programs such as We-Transfer.

 Every monitor and/or printer will interpret the colour in your document differently.
 We calibrate our copiers often to make sure it prints as accurately as possible but there is no guarantee it will match the colour on your monitor or personal laser printer.